decentfund/kyodo/docs/README.md

 Don't forget to switch Metamask network to localhost:8545

-### Starting backend
-Refer to [documentation](../packages/kyodo-backend/README.md) in backend package

 ### Testing
-All packages are having necesary test suites and could be invoked using next call:
+All packages are having necessary test suites and could be invoked using next call:

 ```bash
 yarn test